abyanraif/100hires-linkedin-organic-research/README.md

-# LinkedIn organic content research for B2B SaaS
+# LinkedIn Organic Content Research for B2B SaaS

 This repository contains a research project for 100Hires focused on LinkedIn organic content strategy for B2B SaaS.

 ## Project objective

-The objective of this project is to build a research base that can support a future playbook for LinkedIn-led organic growth in B2B SaaS.
+The objective of this project is to build a research base that supports a practical playbook for LinkedIn-led organic growth in B2B SaaS.
 Rather than collecting content at random, the goal is to identify practitioners whose work is consistently relevant to founder-led content, social selling, demand generation, and content distribution.

+## Deliverables

+This repository contains two main deliverables:

+1. A research base of curated LinkedIn posts and long-form materials from experienced B2B SaaS practitioners.
+2. A practical Standard Operating Procedure (SOP) that synthesizes the research into an actionable LinkedIn organic content playbook.

 ## Research scope